-No doubt India's most popular and widely recognized caves, the Ajanta Ellora caves are carved into hillside rock quite in the middle of nowhere, in northern Maharastra.
-These caves are simply awe inspiring.
-Words can't describe how magnificent they are.
-There are 34 caves at Ellora dating from between the 6th and 11th centuries AD, and 29 caves at Ajanta dating back to between the 2nd century BC and 6th century AD.
+The Ajanta Ellora caves in northern Maharashtra are undoubtedly India's most spectacular rock-cut caves.
+There are 34 caves at Ellora, dating from the 6th to 11th centuries AD, and 29 caves at Ajanta dating from the 2nd century BC to the 6th century AD.
 The caves at Ajanta are all Buddhist, while the caves at Ellora are a mixture of Buddhist, Hindu and Jain.
 The caves were listed as a UNESCO World Heritage Site in 1983.
 It's absolutely mind-blowing to think how much work must've gone into hand-carving the them!
 Plan your visit to the caves with this travel guide.

-If you can't make it to the Ajanta or Ellora caves, the seven ancient rock-cut caves on Elephanta Island, just off the coast of Mumbai may be the next best thing.
+If you can't make it to the Ajanta or Ellora caves, the seven ancient rock-cut caves on Elephanta Island, just off the coast of Mumbai, are the next best thing.
 These caves were listed as a UNESCO World Heritage Site in 1987.
-Not surprisingly, they're one of the most popular tourist attractions in Mumbai.
-The caves have been hand-carved out of rock in a similar manner to the Ajanta and Ellora caves, but on a smaller scale.
-They're believed to date back to between 450 and 750 AD.
-The main cave has a number of stunning large sculptured panels depicting the Hindu god of creation and destruction, Lord Shiva.
+Not surprisingly, they're one of the top tourist attractions in Mumbai.
+The caves have been hand-carved out of rock in a similar manner to the Ajanta and Ellora caves but on a smaller scale.
+They're believed to have been made during the mid 5th to 6th centuries.
+The main cave has magnificent sculptured panels depicting the Hindu god of creation and destruction, Lord Shiva.
 Get there by taking a ferry from the Gateway of India, in Colaba.
-(The caves are closed on Mondays and boats don't operate during the monsoon season.
+Do note that the caves are closed on Mondays and boats don't operate during the monsoon season.

-The attractive cave temples are the highlight at Badami, in northern Karnataka, are a popular side trip from Hampi.
+The cave temples at Badami, in northern Karnataka, are a popular side trip from Hampi.
 The four main ones date back to the 6th century, during the reign of the Chalukya Empire.
-They're open daily from dawn til dusk.
+They're open daily from dawn until dusk.
 One cave is dedicated to Lord Shiva, two to Lord Vishnu, and the remaining smaller one is a Jain cave temple.
-They overlook the 5th-century Agastyatirtha Tank and the waterside Bhutanatha Temples, which adds to their appeal.
+They overlook the 5th century Agastyatirtha Tank and waterside Bhutanatha Temples, which adds to their atmosphere.
 It's a postcard view!
 Another cave, with 27 Hindu carvings, was discovered in 2015 not far from the main caves.
-If you venture around the town and its laneways, you might come across some ruins of the Chalukya empire.
+If you venture around the town and its lanes, you may come across some further ruins of the Chalukya Empire.

 Udayagiri and Khandagiri, Odisha